barkais/moleculaR/README.md

 It is possible to compute and extract all features directly from the command line in an interactive R session or as a part of a workflow.

-See `Command Line Usage` in articles for a detailed guide
+See `Command Line Usage` for a detailed guide

 ### Modeling

 The package includes a set of linear and logistic regression modeling tools that allow users to input a dataset and get a cross validated (3-fold, 5-fold and LOO) model, along with nice plots.

-* To be able to use this functionality, user must add an _output_ or a _class_ column to the features.csv files resulted from running `moleculaR()`.
-The column *MUST* have the name 'output'/'class' (lower case intended).
-It is advised to make sure that the correct values are inserted in terms of order and naming - to prevent misleading model results.

-See `Modeling` in articles for a detailed guide
+See `Modeling` for a detailed guide

 ### Cube files